calerc/MatchMakr/README.md

 # MatchMakr

 ## Introduction
 MatchMakr is a program designed to match interviewers with interviewees.
 Originally, it was designed for matching prospective graduate students with faculty.
-So, the source code calls interviewees "students" and interviewers faculty.
+So, the source code calls interviewees "students" and interviewers "faculty."

 MatchMakr was built on top of Google OR-Tools